Check back here in early 2019!

 - Applicants must be US citizens

-- Applicants should not have already published any books.
+- Since this is intended for emerging authors, applicants should not have already published any books.

-We are pleased to announce that Laura Rees, of Cambridge, Massachusetts, will be the fourteenth Associates of the Boston Public Library Writer-in-Residence.
-She was selected as the 2017–18 winner by a panel of judges—including authors, young-adult editors, booksellers and librarians—in a blind judging process, based on the strength of her submission Sunset Sultan.
+We are pleased to announce that Jorge Vega, of Brockton, Massachusetts, will be the fifteenth Associates of the Boston Public Library Writer-in-Residence.
+He was selected as the 2018–19 winner by a panel of judges—including authors, young-adult editors, literary agents, booksellers and librarians—in a blind judging process, based on the strength of his submission Bottled.

 The residency has enabled several talented children’s authors to launch their literary careers.
-Program alumni have published (or are in the process of publishing) thirty one titles!
+Program alumni have published (or are in the process of publishing) thirty-three titles!

 - In 2012, the Associates’ very first Writer-in-Residence, Hannah Barnaby, published the book that she wrote during her 2004–2005 residency, Wonder Show.